codefog/contao-haste/docs/DcaRelations.md

     'skipInstall' => true, // false by default.
 Do not add relation table.
 Useful if you use Doctrine relations on the same tables.
 ];
 ```

+You can also define the relation using Doctrine ORM entities, [read more about it here](DoctrineOrm.md).